 Yes.
 Grants have been awarded to small, medium, and large-sized nonprofits.
 Applications are evaluated on the strength of the organization, the strength of the project, the project’s sustainability, and the transformational impact of the project on the community.

 Possibly.
 Our funding cannot be used to advance faith-based programs (e.g. build a chapel) but can be used by a faith-based organization to address social issues that are non-denominational.

 Any amplifying information, such as brochures, drawings of plans or reports are appropriate.
 Refreshments, CDs/DVDs, mementos, promotional items, or gifts are highly discouraged.

 Impact100 Owensboro requires invoices for all money spent as indicated in the grant request.
 After the invoices are reviewed for accuracy, payments are made at that time.
 No funds are disbursed in advance.

 No, we cannot provide specific feedback to any applicant.
 The reason for this is that the committee members that review your grant will change each year.
 If we were to provide feedback from this year’s site visit team, next year’s site visit team might have a totally different perspective.
 If you were to make changes based on the opinions of these ladies alone, it might have no relevance whatsoever to a different group of ladies reading and evaluating your grant next year.

 You may apply again the following year.

-Individual organizations that receive the $100,000 Impact100 grant cannot apply for the following 3 years.
-Organizations that apply but are not selected as finalists, or are finalists who do not receive the Impact100 grant, may reapply the following year.
+Individual organizations that receive the $100,000 Impact100 Owensboro grant cannot apply for the following 3 years.
+Past recipients may apply for the residual and/or NextGen grants without waiting.
+Organizations that apply but are not selected as finalists, or are finalists who do not receive the Impact100 Owensboro grant, may reapply the following year.